 Thiyagarajan, K, Kodagoda, S, Nguyen, LV & Ranasinghe, R 2018, 'Sensor Failure Detection and Faulty Data Accommodation Approach for Instrumented Wastewater Infrastructures', IEEE Access, vol. 6, no. 1, pp. 56562-56562.View/Download from: Publisher's site

-Thiyagarajan, K, Kodagoda, S, Nguyen, LV & Wickramanayake, S 2018, 'Gaussian Markov Random Fields for Localizing Reinforcing Bars in Concrete Infrastructure', International Symposium on Automation and Robotics in Construction, Germany, pp. 1052-1052.View/Download from: UTS OPUS or Publisher's site
+Thiyagarajan, K, Kodagoda, S, Nguyen, LV & Wickramanayake, S 2018, 'Gaussian Markov Random Fields for Localizing Reinforcing Bars in Concrete Infrastructure', International Symposium on Automation and Robotics in Construction, Germany, pp. 1052-1052.View/Download from: Publisher's site

 Sensors play a vital role in monitoring the important parameters of critical infrastructure.
 Failure of such sensors causes destabilization to the entire system.
 In this regard, this paper proposes a predictive analytics solution for detecting the failure of a sensor that measures surface temperature from an urban sewer.
 The proposed approach incorporates a forecasting technique based on the past time series of sparse data using an autoregressive integrated moving average (ARIMA) model.
 Based on the 95% forecast interval and continuity of faulty data, a criterion was set to detect anomalies and to issue a warning for sensor failure.
 The forecasted and faulty data were assumed Gaussian distributed.
 By using the probability density of the distribution, the mean and variance were computed for faulty data to examine the abnormality in the variance value of each day to detect the sensor failure.
 The experimental results on

 the sewer temperature data are appealing.